What is IR35?

 "We are now facing a perfect storm of a brain drain from the public sector, questions over future project delivery, and an increase in fees from those contractors choosing to stay put: all are a real cause for concern."

 Since the reforms took shape in 2017, there has been no less derision among contractors and the wider tech sector.
-However, analysis of the public sector reforms released last year paint a wider picture for how they panned out.

 Government 'doesn't understand' impact of IR35 enforcement

-In March 2018, critics leapt on comments made by the Treasury's financial secretary regarding IR35, claiming they show that the government simply does not understand the true impact of IR35 on the UK's two million independent workers.
+In March 2018, critics leapt on comments made by the Treasury's financial secretary regarding IR35, claiming they show that the government simply did not understand the true impact of IR35 on the UK's two million independent workers.

-In response to a question directed at former chancellor Philip Hammond regarding the effect IR35 reform has had on UK small businesses, Mel Stride said: "The off-payroll working rules (sometimes known as IR35), do not affect small business owners who are genuinely self-employed."
+In response to a question directed at former chancellor Philip Hammond regarding the effect IR35 reform has had on UK small businesses, Mel Stride MP said: "The off-payroll working rules (sometimes known as IR35), do not affect small business owners who are genuinely self-employed."

-Qdos Contactor's CEO, Maley, said that this was another example of the government's " total lack of understanding on the impact IR35 reform has had and continues to have, on genuinely self-employed contractors".
+Qdos Contactor's CEO, Maley, said that this was another example of the government's "total lack of understanding on the impact IR35 reform has had and continues to have, on genuinely self-employed contractors".

 "In theory, IR35 shouldn't affect the genuinely self-employed, but in reality, it's a different story altogether," he claimed.
 Maley added that following public sector reform last year, a number of organisations, including the NHS, made blanket decisions placing their entire contractor workforce inside IR35 to protect their liability.